World Economic Situation and Prospects 2023

 Latin America and the Caribbean

 Latin America and the Caribbean face a challenging outlook due to external conditions, limited macroeconomic policy space and high inflation.
-Regional growth will slow to 1.4% in 2023, and labour market prospects are challenging.
+Moreover, regional growth will slow to 1.4% in 2023, and labour market prospects are challenging.
 Argentina, Brazil and Mexico will grow at very low rates due to tightening financial conditions, weakening exports and domestic vulnerabilities.
 Reducing poverty is unlikely in the near term.